Chinese national carbon trading scheme: Influences

+An overview of studies related to the impacts of the ETS found that it "generates clear environmental and social benefits but exhibits mixed economic and innovation effects."
+From the environmental perspective, the system reduce carbon emissions by up to 18.2%, reducing pollution also.
+Considering social effects, the system reduce inequality and improve welfare.
+33% of all health benefits from air pollution control policies in China are the benefits from the ETS, if adding the impact on carbon emission the health benefits are even bigger.
+Some researchers found it can reduce GDP or inhibit innovation.

+The system reduced emissions from the power sector in China by 13% during the years 2013-2020, mainly through reduced generation of electricity.
+Allowance shortages and high carbon prices had the biggest impact.

 Prior to the conception and design of China's national carbon trading scheme, carbon emission trading (CET) had never been done in China.
 With no CET experience to draw from, in late 2011 the National Development and Reform Commission (NDRC) approved two provinces and five cities of varying degrees of economic development as pilots.
 In the Notice on Launching Pilots for Emissions Trading System (ETS), the NDRC approved Beijing, Tianjin, Shanghai, Chongqing, Hubei, Guangdong, and Shenzhen as ETS pilots.
 Shenzhen was the first pilot to launch, on June 18, 2013, and was soon followed by the other designated pilots, which all completed their first compliance period by June 2015.
 All of the pilots with compliance data had compliance rates of over 96%, with Shanghai having the highest compliance rate at 100% and Tianjin having the lowest compliance rate at 96.5%.
 In order to aid the design of implementation details in China's national carbon trading scheme, each of the pilots was given the freedom to decide values for trading scheme parameters such as allowance allocation, coverage of sectors, and punishment mechanisms.
 They also vary in their approach to transactions, issues with price uncertainty, and managing risk.
 To assess the success of one pilot's trading scheme versus another, market performance was considered.